 Enrollment is timely when we receive the completed enrollment application and required subscription charges within 60 days of the date the employee becomes an "eligible employee" as defined in the Who Is Eligible For Coverage? section.
-When enrollment is timely, coverage for the employee and enrolled dependents will become effective on the latest of the applicable dates below.
+When enrollment is timely, coverage for the employee and enrolled dependents will become effective on the first of the month that coincides with or next follows the latest of the applicable dates below.

-The Group may require coverage for some classes of employees to start on the first of the month following the applicable date below, as stated on its Group Master Application.
+The Group may require coverage for some classes of employees to start on the actual applicable date below, as stated on its Group Master Application.
 Please contact the Group for information.